upenn-chas/pennchas-common_utils/README.md

 ## 🧩 Usage
 The **`common_utils`** module serves as a **centralized custom Drupal utility module** that consolidates reusable helper logic, services, and configurations shared across multiple custom modules within the **PennCHAS site**.

+This module is not meant to be used directly by end users but rather serves as a support module that other custom modules can depend on to keep code DRY (Don't Repeat Yourself), modular, and maintainable.

+It Provides
+● Reusable Services
+● Constants and Static Utilities
+● Trait Classes or Abstract Helpers

+To Use It in Other Modules
+Inject common_utils services into your own custom classes via dependency injection:

+public function __construct(CommonFormatterService $formatter) {
+$this->formatter = $formatter;
+}

+Or retrieve it via the Drupal service container:
+\Drupal::service('common_utils.formatter')->formatTitle($value);